-So when somebody in Divorce Court needs help, I, as their lawyer, cannot simply pick up the phone and call the judge.
+So when my client needs help, I, as their lawyer, cannot simply pick up the phone and call the judge.
 The judge usually will not take a lawyer's call.

-Similarly, I cannot write a letter to the judge because the judge usually will not answer a lawyer's letter with anything of significance.
+Similarly, I cannot write a letter to the judge, because the judge usually will not answer a lawyer's letter.

 Obviously, then, texts or emails are definitely out the window; they are not going to work either.